carrigan223/carrigan-dev/README.md

 On localhost, the rewrite will be made to the `127.0.0.1:8000` port, which is where the FastAPI server is running.

 In production, the FastAPI server is hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python) on Vercel.
+By utilizing vercel's python runtime it allows a single domain to encapsulate a full stack deployment on vercel allowing ease of security, and an ability to maintain control of the python dependencies utilizing requirements.txt file.

-## Demo
+## Next.JS Template

+To always give  credit where credit is due this was the template used to begin development

 https://nextjs-fastapi-starter.vercel.app/

-## Deploy Your Own

 You can clone & deploy it to Vercel with one click:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdigitros%2Fnextjs-fastapi%2Ftree%2Fmain)

-## Developing Locally

-You can clone & create this repo with the following command
+or build locally

 ```bash
 npx create-next-app nextjs-fastapi --example "https://github.com/digitros/nextjs-fastapi"
 ```

+## Developing This Project Locally

+You can also clone this repo

+It will require your own connections to through the .env to your own ecosystems if you try to do this (and possibly my public images you might want to switch out 😁)

 ## Getting Started